Nathan-Butler7/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/6b40722a-bddb-47f5-a18f-2ea827aa9c59)

 - In the Setting Tab, Make sure Parent = TopLevelDepartment.
-We can configure things like SLAs (Service Level Agreement) here but not required for this lab.
+We can configure things like SLAs (Service Level Agreements) here but not required for this lab.
 - Name: SysAdmins
 - We can also add "Agents" to departments here but we can come back and configure this later.
 - Click "Create Department".